 Food Safety Certifications

-Depending on product type, vendors may be required to maintain food safety certifications such as SQF (Safe Quality Food), HACCP (Hazard Analysis Critical Control Points), or facility audits demonstrating food safety compliance.
-These certifications are typically required before products are approved for Kroger retail channels.
+Depending on product type, Kroger may require SQF (Safe Quality Food), HACCP (Hazard Analysis Critical Control Points), or facility audit documentation before approving a product for retail channels.
+Confirm requirements during onboarding — category managers specify what applies.

 DSD (Direct Store Delivery) Compliance